vain/pdfPres/README.md

 ----

 * Notes: Separate "Save" and "Save as ..." buttons.
-* Notes: Disable horizontal scrolling and enable wrapping again.
-Or find a better solution.
-Another idea would be to make the note pad dockable.
 * Notes: Maybe toggle editing simply by focus (hence remove the edit button).
+* Notes: Maybe make the note pad dockable.
 * Core: Implement support for PDF links.
 * Core: Maybe implement a highlight box or a spotlight like those in [impressive](http://impressive.sourceforge.net/).